jon-jacky/home/commonplace.md

 same author, or on  similar topics.
 To find recent entries, consult the commit history.

+15 May 2026  <a name="15-May-2026"></a>

+- How to Think Like John Milton, Ch.9 in *How to Think Like a Poet* by Dai George, pps.
+110 -- 111 (no link):

+  "All in all then, Milton remains a tough sell.
+On the charitable side of the ledger, one could follow Moshenska in saying that he is 'a national monument rather than national treasure'.
+We know that *Paradise Lost* is one of the most outstanding literary achievenents of all time, though we'd rather do almost anything else than sit down and read it.
+Even Milton's fans have a tendency to talk about his brilliance as a problem to be wrestled with.
+William Blake first set this train in motion when he proposed that '[t]he reason Milton wrote in fetters when he wrote of Angels & God, and at liberty when he wrote of Devils & Hell, is because he was a true Poet and of the Devil's party without knowing it'.
+The underlying assumption here is that a an Orthodox Christian couldn't possibly be a 'true Poet', and that -- ergo -- Milton reveals his heretical impulses by being a great poet.
+  Anyone who has felt their blood rise reading Satan's soaring hymn to liberty from Book I of *Paradise Lost* ('Better to reign in Hell, than serve in Heav'n') might be inclined to agree.
+But it remains a curious form of admiration."

 14 Apr 2026  <a name="14-Apr-2026"></a>

 - The Shaken Globe by Heather Cass White, review of *The Quantity Theory of